How Effective Are Different Acne Medications?

-Spironolactone isn’t suitable for pregnant women and care should be taken not to get pregnant whist taking it.
+Spironolactone isn't suitable for pregnant women and care should be taken not to get pregnant whilst taking it.

-Some forms of acne, particularly severe acne, don’t respond to so-called ‘first line’ acne treatments such as antibiotics.
+Some forms of acne, particularly severe acne, don't respond to so-called ‘first line' acne medicine such as antibiotics.
 In these cases, sometimes a drug called Co-cyprindiol is prescribed as medication for severe acne.

 Sebum is an oily substance that is naturally produced by the skin to help keep it supple and hydrated.
 In acne prone skin, this sebum can be produced excessively.
 Co-cyprindiol is a hormonal drug that works by controlling the amount of sebum the skin produces.

 It's an effective treatment but does require up to six months of use before any improvement is seen in the skin.
 There are also some side effects to be aware of.